List of Teenage Mutant Ninja Turtles characters: Toad Baron

-Neutrinos

-The Neutrinos are a race of Extra-dimensional beings from Dimension X. They first appeared in the 1987 series as a group of elf like aliens a trait which is carried over to the Archie and IDW comics.

-A group of Neutrinos appear in the 2012 series but with a different design and as antagonists.

-The Neutrinos appear as cameo characters in the 2022 beat-'em-up Teenage Mutant Ninja Turtles: Shredder's Revenge.

 Al'Falqa

-Al'Falqa is a mutant falcon from an unnamed city in Saudi Arabia who is exclusive to the "Teenage Mutant Ninja Turtles Adventures" comics.
-Al'Falqa encounters the Turtles when they were travelling in Saudi Arabia.
-They helped Al'Falqa protect the mysterious Black Stone which was about to be stolen by Shredder and Verminator-X.
+Al'Falqa is a mutant falcon from an unnamed city in Saudi Arabia who is exclusive to the Teenage Mutant Ninja Turtles Adventures comics.
+Al'Falqa encounters the Turtles when they were traveling in Saudi Arabia.
+They helped Al'Falqa protect the mysterious Black Stone, which was about to be stolen by Shredder and Verminator-X.

 Punk Frogs

 The Punk Frogs are a group of mutant frogs who are the counterparts of the Ninja Turtles.

-In the 1987 series, the Punk Frogs are created by Shredder when mutagen landed in their part of the swamp.
-Shredder convinced them that he was a good guy and to be his warriors where he named them after would-be conquerors and dictators.
-Shredder trained them to fight the Turtles whom he had convinced the frogs into believing were bad guys.
+In the 1987 series, the Punk Frogs are created by Shredder when mutagen landed in their swamp.
+Shredder convinced them that he was a good guy and to be his warriors, naming them after would-be conquerors and dictators.
+Shredder trained them to fight the Turtles, whom he had convinced the frogs into believing were evil.
 Each of the frogs were named after Shredder's own "heroes".
-After the Turtles saved them from being captured by Captain Hoffman, they realized that the Turtles were good guys and that the Shredder was a bad guy and broke ties with him.
+After the Turtles saved them from being captured by Captain Hoffman, they realized that the Turtles were good guys and that Shredder was a bad guy and broke ties with him.
 Afterward, the frogs became friends with the Turtles, with Attila emerging as the group's leader.
-They may even be described as having the character traits of the Ninja Turtles.

 In Ninja Turtles: Superman Legend the Punk Frogs (except Napoleon Bonafrog) make a cameo.